geodynamics/pylith/docs/user/examples/box-2d/step01-axialdisp.md

 The Xdmf (`.xmf`) files contain metadata that allow visualization tools like ParaView to know where to find the information in the HDF5 files.
 To visualize the data using ParaView or Visit, load the Xdmf files.

 In {numref}`fig:example:box:2d:step01:solution` we use ParaView to visualize the x displacement field using the `viz/plot_dispwarp.py` Python script.
-We first start ParaView from the `examples/box-2d` directory.
+First, we first start ParaView from the `examples/box-2d` directory.

 ```{code-block} console
 ---